jezzsantos/queryany/samples/ri/README.md

 Also intended to be shared to clients.

+> We anticipate that there will be one of these assemblies for all domains in the product.

 ## Storage.Interfaces

-Contains shared definitions for consumers of the storage layer (i.e. domain logic).
+Contains the shared definitions of the consumers of the storage layer (i.e. the domain logic).

-Also intended to be shared with implementers of specific storage databases, and repositories.
+Intended to define the interface for implementers of specific storage databases, and repositories.

 ## Storage